CVE-2025-68875 Overview

 Affected Products

-- WordPress installations using the vulnerable flaming-password-reset plugin
+- WordPress sites with the flaming-password-reset plugin installed and active

 Discovery Timeline